 On August 12, 2011, a 5 km extension of the Sukhumvit Line was opened.
 Skytrains now run from the On Nut Station to the Soi Bearing Terminal Station which is on the border of Bang Na District in Bangkok and North Samrong in Samut Prakarn Province.

 2. Subway aka Mass Rail Transit (MRT):

 The initial construction of Bangkok's subway aka Mass Rail Transit began in 1996.
-On July 3, 2004, the first Blue Line of 21 km in length from the railway station at Hua Lam Phong to Bang Sue in north central Bangkok was opened.
+On July 3, 2004, the first Blue Line of 21 km in length from the railway station at Hua Lam Phong to Bang Sue in north-central Bangkok was opened.
 The Blue Line which includes 18 stations passes through business, tourist, and cultural areas.
-Some of its stations at Si Lom, Sukhumvit, and Chatchuchak are close to BTS stations making it easy to interchange to use the skytrain.
+Some of its stations at Si Lom, Sukhumvit, and Chatchuchak are close to BTS stations making it easy to interchange to use the Skytrain.
 Constructions of extensions to the subway are now underway.
-Although there aren't as many riders as on the BTS, fares are still quite reasonable with a one way ticket ranging between 16-41 baht.(approximately $0.50-$1.33)
+Although there aren't as many riders as on the BTS, fares are still quite reasonable with a one-way ticket ranging from 16-41 baht.(approximately $0.50-$1.33)